-Dwelling houses with hipped and gabled roof forms (with a roof pitch greater than 12.5 degrees) will inherently exceed the 5m building height development standard given the relative size and width of the properties, coupled with the larger building footprint required single storey dwellings.
-This is illustrated in the images below.
+Dwelling houses with hipped and gabled roof forms (with a roof pitch greater than 12.5 degrees) will inherently exceed the 5m building height development standard given the relative size and width of the properties, coupled with the larger building footprint required for single storey dwellings.
+This is illustrated in the following Figures 6 and 7.
 Council's development controls for dwelling houses in this area require a minimum roof pitch of 22.5 degrees.